resoai/TileBoard/README.md

       wsUrl: 'ws://localhost:8123/api/websocket',

       /* passwordType:
-       * MANUAL - allow you put the password directly to the config file, as it's shown below
+       * MANUAL - allows you to put the password directly to the config file, as it's shown below
        * PROMPT - will ask your password every time you open TileBoard in the browser.
        * PROMPT_SAVING - save as PROMPT but with saving the password after first connection
        * Note: if you used PROMPT_SAVING and changed your password, you will be needed to clear your localStorage